Co-therapy: A respected role model

 Although therapists can and have been seen to role-model for each other, they are simultaneously acting as examples of good practice for the clients themselves.
 Researchers Peck & Schroeder suggested that co-therapists could act as alternative powers where necessary.
-For example, absent parents.
+An example is absent parents.
 This would benefit clients greatly as they can relate to situations created by therapists and discover healthy ways to react and process.
 Bowers & Gauron furthered this by mentioning that a healthy relationship between co-therapists can act as an effective role model to patients.
 This is extremely beneficial in situations such as couples therapy, for example.
 Therapists must also be actively aware of the notion that they are constantly being watched and act accordingly.
 Natalie Shainess described this situation as 'do as I tell you, but not as I do', suggesting that clients need to also be aware of the imperfect representation that could occur, signalling that they should copy what is said, rather than what they see.